NIKHITH-SANNIDHI/Ticket-Viewer/README.md

      3. tabulate (to display the data in a tabulated form)

 That's all!
 If you want to perform unit tests on the Ticket-Viewer python code, you need to use the `test_ticket_viewer.py`.
 I am using the unittest framework for testing my code.
-So, before running this file, please ensure you have the following `unittest` python package (for running unit tests) installed on your system.
+So, before running this file, please ensure you have the `unittest` python package (for running unit tests) installed on your system.

 ## Running the application locally
 Once the initial configuration is done, your system is now ready to run the Ticket-Viewer.
 To run the application, open a command prompt in the directory you cloned this repository and run the following command:\